halkyonio/primaza-poc/README.md

 ### Usage via `curl`

-If you wish to send create some resources via `curl` here there are some examples:
+If you wish to create some resources using curl, use one of the following requests:

 Adding a Claim